 - 5.1.
 The qualifications of the authors of the reports are in accordance with CPG guidelines. - 5.2.
-The proposed development involves extending the property and lowering the lower ground floor level by 0.4m. - 5.3.
+The proposed development involves extending the property and lowering the lower ground floor level by 0.4m, with an estimated maximum dig depth of 0.9m. - 5.3.
 The proposed development involves new retaining walls to be constructed by underpinning methodologies. - 5.4.
 The BIA includes the majority of the information required from a desk study in line with the LBC guidance. - 5.5.
-The underlying ground conditions comprise Made Ground, Bagshot Formation, Claygate Member and London Clay. - 5.6.
+The underlying ground conditions comprise Made Ground, Bagshot Formation, Claygate Member and London Clay.
+The site investigation report recommends additional investigation is undertaken to inform detailed design, which should be implemented. - 5.6.
 It is understood the proposed basement slab level will be above groundwater level.
 There will be no impact to the wider hydrogeological environment. - 5.7.
-Site investigation data are absent for the southwest part of the site, close to the boundary retaining wall with No 30 Redington Road.
-The geotechnical design parameters recommended have not been adopted within the structural calculations.
-Further clarification is required. - 5.8.
+Additional information for the southwest part of the site, close to the boundary retaining wall with 30 Redington Road has been submitted.
+The structural calculations have been updated to include geotechnical design parameters recommended in the site investigation report and ground movement assessment (GMA). - 5.8.
 Outline permanent and temporary structural information is provided.
-A consultation response highlights potential instability of the retaining wall on the boundary of No 28 and No 30 Redington Road due to a change in loading conditions, which should be clarified. - 5.9.
-The GMA predicts a maximum of Category 0 (Negligible) damage to neighbouring structures, in accordance with the Burland Scale.
-Clarifications on ground conditions and the structural scheme should be provided and the GMA further reviewed to confirm impacts to neighbouring structures. - 5.10.
+Clarification on potential instability of the retaining wall on the boundary of No 28 and No 30 Redington Road due to a change in loading conditions has been provided. - 5.9.
+The GMA predicts a maximum of Category 0 (Negligible) damage to neighbouring structures, in accordance with the Burland Scale. - 5.10.
 The site is not located within a Local Flood Risk Zone.
 The site is indicated to be at 'very low' risk of flooding from surface water run-off. - 5.11.
 The proposed development will not increase the impermeable area of the site.
 There will be no impact to the wider hydrological environment. - 5.12.
 A consultation response highlights potential instability to the retaining wall between No 28 and No 30 Redington Road in the event of a drainage failure and build-up of water behind the wall.
-Clarification of mitigation measures to address this potential stability issue should be provided. - 5.13.
+Clarification of mitigation measures to address this potential stability issue has been provided.

+5.13.
 Queries and requests for information are summarised in Appendix 2.
-Until the clarifications requested are presented, the BIA does not meet the requirements of CPG Basements.
+Considering the additional information submitted, the BIA meets the requirements of CPG Basements.